Unknotting number is not additive under connected sum: Proofs of Theorem and Corollaries and

 which represents a knot diagram with 20 crossings.
-Here we use Snappy's convention that standard braid generators are listed by their (signed) subscripts; a positive entry means a generator, negative means its inverse.
+Here we use SnapPy's convention that standard braid generators are listed by their (signed) subscripts; a positive entry means a generator, negative means its inverse.
 This braid closure is given in Figure \ref{fig:braid}; the braid is read left to right, with braid generator $1$ at bottom and $4$ at top.

-The reader can verify in Snappy/Sage \cite{snappy},\cite{sage} that this is a braid representative for $L$ by using the command {\tt K=Link(braid\_closure=brd)} or {\tt K=snappy.Link(braid\_closure=brd)} (calling the above tuple `brd') and employing the {\tt simplify()} and {\tt deconnect\_sum()} commands to recover the summands $7_1$ and $\overline{7_1}$ .
-Alternatively, one can start from a diagram for $L=7_1\#\overline{7_1}$, on the left side of Figure \ref{fig:7171}, and arrive at the diagram of the knot built by Snappy from the braid word after a few Reidemeister moves, as indicated in Figure \ref{fig:7171}.
+The reader can verify in SnapPy/Sage \cite{snappy},\cite{sage} that this is a braid representative for $L$ by using the command {\tt K=Link(braid\_closure=brd)} or {\tt K=snappy.Link(braid\_closure=brd)} (calling the above tuple `brd') and employing the {\tt simplify()} and {\tt deconnect\_sum()} commands to recover the summands $7_1$ and $\overline{7_1}$ .
+Alternatively, one can start from a diagram for $L=7_1\#\overline{7_1}$, on the left side of Figure \ref{fig:7171}, and arrive at the diagram of the knot that SnapPy will produce from the braid word above, after a few Reidemeister moves, as indicated in Figure \ref{fig:7171}.
+Strands that are not fixed in each step of this isotopy, and in the isotopies that are represented in the diagrams that follow, are represented as thicker (and red) arcs.

 Crossing changes on this diagram can be carried out by changing the signs of entries in the tuple, to create a new braid word representing the knot after crossing change.
-We have, in the above braid word, underlined the entries relevant to our construction.
-Recalling that Snappy/python starts labeling entries in a tuple at `0', changing the crossings at indices 0 and 1 yields the braid word
+In the above braid word we have underlined the entries relevant to our construction.
+Following the convention that SnapPy/python starts labeling entries in a tuple at `0', changing the crossings at indices 0 and 1 yields the braid word

-which Snappy identifies as belonging to the knot $K_1=K14a18636$.
-A diagram for this knot $K_1$ built from the closure of this braid represented by the braid word is given in Figure \ref{fig:K14a18636}; the two crossing changes made to obtain it from the rightmost diagram in Figure \ref{fig:7171} are circled.
+which SnapPy identifies as belonging to the knot $K_1=K14a18636$.
+These crossing changes, and subsequent crossing changes in further diagrams, are marked with a shaded (and yellow) circle in Figure \ref{fig:7171}.
+A diagram for this knot $K_1$ built from the closure of the braid represented by this braid word is given in Figure \ref{fig:K14a18636}; the two crossing changes made to obtain it from the rightmost diagram in Figure \ref{fig:7171} are circled.
 We also provide a schematic of an isotopy from this 20-crossing projection to a 14-crossing projection of $K_1$.
 Since unknotting number changes by at most one under crossing change, and we can recover $L$ from $K_1$ by reversing these $2$ crossing changes, we have $u(L)\leq u(K_1)+2$ .